chloenott/chloenott/README.md

 ## About Me

 Hi!
 I’m Chloe (they/she).
-My degree is in physics, was a manufacturing engineer for a bit, and now I’m burning up time making a website/game/thing of sorts that I wish existed.
-It’ll be sweet, I promise.
-Maybe.
+My degree is in physics, was a manufacturing engineer for a bit, and now I’m spending time working on a multiplayer browser game that I wish existed.

-Want to be convinced to watch Gundam Unicorn?
-Feel free to bug me!

 ## Links